chrisladd/DevColor/README.markdown

 While the source code is fully available to download and compile yourself, a compiled binary is available [here](https://github.com/downloads/chrisladd/DevColor/DevColor.zip).

+I've benefitted a great deal from the generosity of others as I continue to grow as a developer.
+DevColor is a small way of giving back.

-If you like DevColor, check out Chris Ladd's other projects on his website at [http://wwww.ladditude.com](http://wwww.ladditude.com).
-Or you can check out his [iOS apps on the iTunes app store](http://itunes.com/apps/walksoft).
-Or you can follow him on Twitter at @chrisladd.
-Or you can buy him a beer at WWDC -- he'll be there.
+If you like DevColor, check out some of my other projects on my website at [http://www.ladditude.com](http://www.ladditude.com).
+Or you can check out my [iOS apps on the iTunes app store](http://itunes.com/apps/walksoft).
+Or you can follow me on Twitter at @chrisladd.
+Or you can buy me a beer at WWDC -- he'll be there.

 Hope you like it, and please, let me know what you think.
 -Chris